Lawton, Oklahoma: History

 The territory of present-day Oklahoma was long settled by ancient cultures of prehistoric American Indians, including the Clovis, 11500 BCE; Folsom, 10600 BCE; and Plainview, 10000 BCE cultures.

 The valleys of the Arkansas River and Red River were the center of Caddoan Mississippian culture, which began to develop about 800 CE.
 The people developed more dense settlement and a complex architecture of earthwork platform mounds.
 Archeological evidence has shown that these people were the direct ancestors of the historic Caddoan-language peoples who inhabited the larger region, including the Caddo and the Wichita peoples.

-In the 16th century, Spanish explorer Francisco Vásquez de Coronado visited in 1541, beginning European contact.
+Spanish explorer Francisco Vásquez de Coronado visited in 1541, beginning European contact.
 Around the 1700s, two tribes from the north, the Comanche and Kiowa, migrated to the Oklahoma and Texas regions.

 For most of the 18th century, the French exerted nominal control over the Oklahoma region as part of French Louisiana.
 The largest French settlements were along the Gulf Coast, in New Orleans, Louisiana, and Mobile, Alabama.
 The limited interaction between the Native American and European peoples was based on fur trading.

 In 1803, the French sold this territory as Louisiana Purchase to the US, under President Thomas Jefferson.
 European Americans continued to migrate into the Southeast and across the Mississippi River into Indian territories, especially seeking territory to expand cotton cultivation, which was a lucrative commodity crop.
 They pressured the government to give them access to Indian lands.
 In 1830, under President Andrew Jackson, Congress passed the Indian Removal Act, which removed American Indian tribes from the Southeast and relocated them to Indian Territory west of the Mississippi River.